Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Calculation of the Cross section

-In this way, the two folds of integration is reduced to one fold of integration.
-In order to verify the accuracy of the analytic form, we compare the cross sections calculated by the analytic form with those calculated by the DTFI.
-Simultaneously, we also compare the cross sections computed in analytic form with those calculated by ConExc Monte Carlo simulation in Section 3.
+So far, we have derived the full AAF for the cross section of hadron production from $\elp\elm$ collisions around the charmouinum resonances.
+In this way, the two folds of integration are reduced to one fold.
+In order to verify the accuracy of the AAF, we compare the cross sections calculated by the AAF with those by the DTFI.
+In the meanwhile, the comparison between the cross sections from AAF and those from Monte Carlo simulation is shown in Section~\ref{sec3}.